 Two benchmarking exercises have been completed in order to ascertain the market price for bin lift rates.
 An independent consultancy was commissioned by the City of Wanneroo to survey bin lift rates.
 This showed that the price offered by the City of Wanneroo is competitive.
 City officers also benchmarked bin lift rates, which showed the City of Wanneroo's rate as competitive.
+It is recommended that the Joint Commissioners:

-- 1 CHOOSE to extend the amended Service Agreement for the Supply of Domestic Refuse Collection Service for six years from 1 July 2005 to 30 June 2011; - 2 NOTE the withdrawal of clause 7.4 'Customer to pay redundancy sum on early termination';

-AUTHORISE the Acting Chief Executive Officer (A/CEO), on behalf of the City, to extend the term of the Service Agreement for the Supply of Domestic Refuse Collection Service subject to any minor variations that may be agreed between the A/CEO and the City of Wanneroo.
+- CHOOSE to extend the amended Service Agreement for the Supply of Domestic Refuse Collection Service for six years from 1 July 2005 to 30 June 2011; - 2 NOTE the withdrawal of clause 7.4 'Customer to pay redundancy sum on early termination'; - 3 AUTHORISE the Acting Chief Executive Officer (A/CEO), on behalf of the City, to extend the term of the Service Agreement for the Supply of Domestic Refuse Collection Service subject to any minor variations that may be agreed between the A/CEO and the City of Wanneroo.